 And you may be completely unaware of your own motivating thoughts and feelings.

 You may be unaware of your codependency.
-Although, you probably constantly get clues, which your ego demands that you misinterpret.
+Although you probably constantly get clues, your ego demands that you misinterpret.

 This only makes you try harder.

 Your social life is probably unsatisfying to you.
 You are too busy with everyone else’s “problems,” work or another addiction, or maybe you’re self-isolating.

 Some factors to consider so you can prevent a co-dependent relationship from forming:

 ● All you may think about is other people, what they should be doing, and what is best for them.
 If asked, you probably say this is what gives your life meaning.

 ● Contemplate whether you are pretty driven or an overachiever.
 You may have an opinion about everything.
 You may be labeled a “type A” personality, tending toward perfectionism.

 ● Consider whether you may be uncomfortable alone, even for an hour.
 It is natural to want human company, but an occasional evening alone is typical for most people.

 ● Check your primary options for a “frame of mind,” which might be reasonably rapid cycling between miserable and downright giddy.
 Contentment is probably a foreign state of mind for you.

 At parties, or other social settings, are you quite often an “odd man out”?
 Do You avoid socializing by helping the host, or are you uncomfortably trying to control/help everyone have fun in your way?
 Do you give up, withdraw from uncomfortable persons – or duck out to escape the loud music, noise, and confusion.
 This could be normal, but then, why did you come?
 Alternately, you could be an “attention hound,” constantly on display for attention and right in the middle of the crowd.